rochacbruno/marmite/README.md

 # site_path: site
 ```

-3. Write your content

-Drop Markdown files with `.md` extension on the `content/` folder.
+3. Content types

 **Pages vs Posts**

-- Post: If it has a `date` property it is considered a post to show in the index posts list.
+- Post: If it has a `date` property it is considered a post to show in the index.html posts list.
-- Page: If it does not have a `date` it is considered a page to show in the menu.
+- Page: If it does not have a `date` it is considered a page, listed on pages.html and can be added to the main menu.

 **Metadatada**